inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 if you don't specify services, The following services will be reindexed:

 `users, groups, domains, communities, members, records, record-media-files, affiliations, awards, funders, names, subjects, vocabularies, requests, request_events, oaipmh-server`

+Note that the users and groups use bulk indexing and rely on celery running.
+They will not be reindexed if ceoery is not running.

+This command does not impact usage statistics indexes.
+You need to manually restore statistics indexes [from a backup](../develop/howtos/backup_search_indices.md).